simonesilvestroni/m2m-website/_pages/about.md

   {% endfor %}
 </aside>

 Having started as a bassist, I made a career out of each passion.
 Being able to competently juggle between different disciplines created a constant flow of curiosity and improvement.
+I'm currently hyper-focused on sound design.

 I try to listen to people and be open to new ideas.
 Disliking a society that's oblivious of its unsustainability, I wrote a personal [manifesto of some of the principles I live by](/personal-manifesto/).